Networks

 3. Select each appliance and click Configuration.

-4. Toggle the Enable option to activate VPN access for this appliance and the networks behind it.
+4. Turn on the Enable option to activate VPN access for this appliance and the networks behind it.

-5. After enabling access, choose the local subnets you wish to make accessible to other appliances in this network.
+5. After enabling access, choose the local subnets you want to make accessible to other appliances in this network.

 Notes regarding shared subnets:

 • Selecting shared subnets is optional.
-If no local subnets are enabled, this appliance network acts in client mode and is able to access resources of remote networks but not vice versa.
+If no local subnets are enabled, this appliance network acts in client mode and can access resources of remote networks but not vice versa.

-• If a local subnet conflicts with a shared subnet from a different appliance, you are not able to enable VPN access as this may result in routing issues.
+• If a local subnet conflicts with a shared subnet from a different appliance, you cannot enable VPN access, which may result in routing issues.

 Synchronizing the Software-defined Network